 However, the Oilers did not go down without a fight.
 They scored five second-period goals, including two from Gretzky, who had a hat trick.
 But the Leafs seemed to have a response for everything.
 Frycer had a hat trick in the third period to cap off a four-goal performance.
 And that ended up being enough to overcome a six-point effort by Gretzky.

 Oilers (12) vs. Blackhawks (9) — Dec.
 11, 1985

 The highest-scoring game of the modern NHL era and it wasn’t particularly close.
 The Oilers scored the first six goals of the game before Denis Savard got the Blackhawks on the board in the second period.
-They’d fight back and get within three goals, but the Oilers’ offensive depth was well too much to handle.
+They’d fight back and get within two goals, but the Oilers’ offensive depth was well too much to handle.

 Jari Kurri finished with a hat trick, as did Glenn Anderson, as they combined for six of the Oilers’ 12 goals.
 There was no eight-point night for Gretzky, but he still finished with seven points (seven assists).
 Savard, Steve Larmer, and Al Secord had a rough outing, as they each finished the night with a minus-7 rating.
 Even with offense making a roaring comeback in the NHL, this is a game that may forever hold its place in the NHL record books.

 Enjoy more great hockey history and ‘Best of’ posts in the THW Archives